 Carbon monoxide connects with red blood cells, robbing your body of the oxygen it needs to live.
-It combines with these cells nearly 200 times more smoothly than oxygen, creating a condition known as carboxyhemoglobin saturation.
+It combines with these cells over 200 times more effortlessly than oxygen, creating a condition known as carboxyhemoglobin saturation.

-Carbon monoxide, instead of oxygen, then gets brought to the important organs through the bloodstream.
-Simply put, carbon monoxide robs your body of oxygen.
-Organs need oxygen; when they don’t have it, they begin to suffocate.
+Carbon monoxide, instead of oxygen, then gets taken to the important organs through the bloodstream.
+Simply put, carbon monoxide deprives your body of oxygen.
+Organs need oxygen; when they lack it, they begin to suffocate.

-Your body requires a long time to get rid of carbon monoxide; however, it can be drawn in much more rapidly.
+Your body requires a long time to get rid of carbon monoxide; however, it can be drawn in much more quickly.